[Please scroll down for Purim Readings]

 Now there lived in Shushan a Jewish man by the name of Mordechai son of Yair.
 He was the grandson of Shimei and the great-grandson of Kish, a Benjaminite, who was exiled from Jerusalem with Jeconiah, king of Judah, by the Babylonian king, Nebuchadnezzar.
 Mordechai had adopted Hadassah, known as Esther, as his daughter, when her father, Mordechai’s uncle, and her mother died.
 Esther was gathered together with the other beautiful young women to Shushan.
 There she was favored by Hege, who expedited her maquillage and provided her with an entourage of seven maidens in the best location within the women’s hermitage.

 It was the practice for every one of the women who visited the king to stay first in the house of the women for twelve months.
 For the first six months they were subjected to the oil of myrrh, and for the remaining six months to sweet-smelling spices and other cosmetic applications.
-When it was the woman’s turn to visit the king, she could receive anything else that she might request.
+When it was a woman’s turn to visit the king, she could receive anything else that she might request.
 Then, in the evening, she would go to the king’s house, and in the morning she would return to a different house of women under the supervision of the king’s eunuch Sha’ashgaz, custodian of the concubines, and she would not return to the king unless he explicitly called her back.

 Throughout, Esther concealed her background, mentioning neither her people nor her family.
 Mordechai had so instructed her.
 For his part Mordechai located himself every day before the court of the house of women to learn how Esther was faring.
 When it was the turn of Esther daughter of Avichayil to appear before the king, she requested nothing more than what Hege, keeper of the women, provided.
 Indeed she found favor in the eyes of all who beheld her.
 It was in the tenth month, the month of Teveth, in the seventh year of the reign of Ahashuerus, that Esther was taken to his palace.